chrispwolf/night-tripper-platen/content/chapters/Rules for Play/skill-descriptions.md

 The skills included in the skill groups in [character creation](/chapters/Rules-for-Play/character-creation/) are described in detail below.
 Create new skill groups as necessary for your home game's setting.
 Use any combination of these skills or new ones of your own devising.

 ## Business
-Managing businesses, negotiating financial transactions and overseeing trade.
+Managing businesses, recognizing market patterns and navigating trade laws and tariffs.
 Directly affects the price of trade goods, as described in [trade](/chapters/Rules-for-Play/trade).

 ## Computer
 Writing computer programs or viruses, navigating digital bureaucracy and operating starship computer systems.